tydickinson29/Fires/README.md

-This repository is a series of Jupyter notebooks that makes great use of the Pandas module to import .csv files containing past storm/fire reports, rainfall, etc and outputs new .csv containing various data described below.
+This repository is a series of Jupyter notebooks that makes great use of the Pandas module ( found [here](http://pandas.pydata.org/) ) to import .csv files containing past storm/fire reports, rainfall, etc and outputs new .csv containing various data described below.
 It should be noted that parts of the scripts written here can be written in shorter, more efficient ways, most likely.
 But, the data that was output was the data we were needing, so the scripts did the job.
 This readme is divided into two sections: Information regarding the research methods, various weather and climate events, etc. and a section describing a few essential lines of code utilized.

 Any questions or concerns can be directed to me at either ty.dickinson@noaa.gov or Ty.Dickinson@ou.edu